 Pre-Trial Procedure: Formulating Issues

-In any action, the court may in its discretion direct the attorneys for the parties to appear before it for a conference to consider:
+In any action, the court may in its discretion direct the attorneys for the parties and any unrepresented parties to appear before it for a conference to consider:

 (1) The simplification of the issues;

 (2) The necessity or desirability of amendments to the pleadings;

 (3) The possibility of obtaining admissions of fact and of documents which will avoid unnecessary proof;

 (4) The limitation of the number of expert witnesses;

 (6) The preservation and discovery of electronically stored information;

 (7) Agreements or proceedings for asserting claims of privilege or of protection as trial preparation material after information is produced;

 (8) The advisability of a preliminary reference of issues to a master;